AydinAbadi/Feather/Update-Simulation-code/README.md

 # Update-Simulation

-Update Simulation for the protocol proposed in: https://ieeexplore.ieee.org/abstract/document/7934388/
+Update Simulation of the protocol proposed in: https://ieeexplore.ieee.org/abstract/document/7934388/

 # Dependencies